 Mark's Ricoh KR 5 Page2-5-23: Bought at Goodwill online auction, cost around $13 bucks.
-Made in 1975, uses 35mm film, and 2 1.5v batteries.
-Mounts Pentax K-mount lenses.
+Made in 1975, uses 35mm film, and 2 x 1.5v batteries.
+Uses Pentax K-mount lenses.
 Wind lever activates meter and locks the shutter.
-Viewfinder has a diagonal split image finder, which is better for my eyes.
+Viewfinder has a diagonal split image finder.
 Top shutter speed is 1/500th.
 This same camera was marketed by Sears in the USA, as the KSX-1000.
 There is a hot shoe, but not for dedicated flash like later Ricoh models.
 There is no connector for cable sync.
 It does have a Copal metal shutter.

-3-1-23: Camera has first test roll, some expired "Albertsons" color print film I got free.
+3-1-23: Camera has first test roll, some expired "Albertsons" color print film I found.
 Even if the colors are off it should tell me how well the shutter and meter are working, and if there are light leaks.

 4-10-23: Test roll being processed.
 Expired film came back blank.